handlebargh/yatto/README.md

 coding with.

 The name I chose - YATTO - stands for Yet Another Terrific Task Organizer.
-Coincidentally (or perhaps fittingly), yatto also means "finally" in Japanese, which felt appropriate since I had started several todo app attempts before this one, without ever sticking with them.
+Coincidentally (or perhaps fittingly), yatto also means "finally" in Japanese, which feels appropriate since I had started several todo app attempts before this one, without ever sticking with them.